-Supporting info (6) – morality in the online world
+Supporting info (6) – what is right and wrong in the online world ?

 The practice of Constancy will cause many complex issues to arise.
 Whichever way it happens, thoughts about morality will arise sooner or later.
 These are some of my thoughts that came up concerning our vastly expanding online world . . . .

 If you pretend to be bad in a virtual world, does it make you a bad person?